Dharineesh-Karthikeyan/nlp-tweet-sentiment-analysis/README.md

+## Introduction
+Sentiment Analysis on Twitter Data .
+Classifying them based on polarity into positive, negative and neutral Using Classical Machine Learning methods.
+This project is a part of **IIT-K Machine Learning and Data Science Internship (2020)**

 ## Aim of Project

 This project addresses the problem of sentiment analysis on twitter data.
 The goal of our project is to build a sentiment analysis model on the given data.
 Our main area of focus is on the **Classical Machine Learning methods**.